-Established at the University of Michigan (U-M) in 1992, the William Davidson Institute (WDI) is an independent, non-profit research and educational organization.
-Serving both profit-seeking and non-profit firms, WDI is guided by our founding principle that thriving businesses drive economic development and improve social welfare in low- and middle-income countries (LMICs).
-Through our close relationship with the Ross School of Business and other schools within the U-M, WDI leverages academic knowledge, experience, and resources across many disciplines.
-Our consulting work focuses on developing, adapting, and applying sound business principles in four interrelated sectors necessary for a thriving economy: energy, professional education, healthcare and finance, in addition to offering performance measurement and improvement services that span these sectors.
-Through our Entrepreneurship Development Center, we collaborate with partners to develop in-person and virtual entrepreneurship training programs based on local context and best practices.
-WDI also manages NextBillion, a leading blog that focuses on private sector innovations in LMICs; and WDI Publishing, which produces and distributes high-quality business cases and teaching materials for use around the globe.
+At the William Davidson Institute (WDI) at the University of Michigan (U-M), unlocking the power of business to provide lasting economic and social prosperity in low- and middle-income countries (LMICs) is in our DNA.
+We gather the data, develop new models, test concepts and collaborate with partners to find real solutions that lead to new opportunities.
+This is what we mean by Solving for Business—our calling since the Institute was first founded as an independent nonprofit educational organization in 1992.
+Through our close relationship with the Ross School of Business and other schools within the U-M, we leverage academic knowledge, experience, and resources across many disciplines.
+Our consulting work focuses on developing, adapting, and applying sound business principles in four interrelated sectors necessary for a thriving economy: energy, professional education, healthcare, and finance, and offering performance measurement and improvement (PMI) services that span these sectors.
+WDI manages NextBillion, a leading blog that focuses on private sector innovations in LMICs; and WDI Publishing, which produces and distributes high-quality business cases and teaching materials for use around the globe.